Robert D. McWethy: Development of SOSUS

 McWethy received the Legion of Merit for "exceptionally meritorious" work on SOSUS.
 He "successfully directed the widespread operations of the Atlantic Oceanographic System during a period of considerable growth and improvement," according to his citation, "and was "responsible for greatly improved classified oceanographic systems and techniques of great importance to the security of the United States."

 Personal life

-After McWethy's retirement in 1970, he and his wife Liz lived in an 1850s farmhouse on Weems Creek and were heavily involved in efforts to preserve the environment of the Severn River in Maryland, and particularly Weems Creek.
+In 1951, McWethy married Margaret Clarke, the daughter of Adm.
+William P. O. Clarke.
+After retirement in 1970, McWethy and his wife lived in an 1850s farmhouse on Weems Creek and were heavily involved in efforts to preserve the environment of the Severn River in Maryland, and particularly Weems Creek.
 In 1993, the Annapolis Capital Gazette reported on the couple's preservation efforts, including Liz McWethy's threat to "strip naked and chain her body to a tree to save the woody banks" of the creek.
 Liz served as chairman of the Weems Creek Conservancy.
 McWethy died in January 2018 at the age of 98.